davidosomething/16.davidosomething.com/README.md

 - `gulp ci:lint` will run all lint tasks (except markdown), this is for CI servers

-The JS lint task uses jscs AND eslint.
-JSDoc is linted via jscs since it has more rules for JSDoc than eslint.
-In general, prefer plugins with most rules, then use the linter with the most rules, finally fall back to eslint for rules that exist in both jscs and eslint.

 ## Build

 - Run `gulp` to build.